walkie/academic-webpage/blurbs/activities.md

 title: Activities
 ---

-I am an activist for the [United Academics of Oregon State University](http://uaosu.org).
-If you have any questions about our efforts to build a faculty union here at OSU, please shoot me an email.
+I am an organizer and activist for the [United Academics of Oregon State University](http://uaosu.org).
+If you have any questions about our new faculty union here at OSU, please shoot me an email.
 I'd love to talk!

 Recently, I organized and chaired the graduate consortium at [VL/HCC 2017][VLHCC17], and organized and co-chaired several workshops: [FOSD